erdogant/hgboost/docs/source/Regression.rst

 xgboost
 ---------

-The specific list of parameters used for xgboost:
+The specific list of parameters used for xgboost: :func:`hgboost.hgboost.hgboost.xgboost_reg`

 .. code:: python